kevinheavey/anchorpy/docs/tutorial.md

 # Tutorial

-This tutorial takes the JS snippets from the Anchor tutorial and shows how to achieve the same thing using AnchorPy.
+This tutorial takes the JS snippets from the official Anchor tutorial and shows how to achieve the same thing using AnchorPy.
 ## [A Minimal Example](https://project-serum.github.io/anchor/tutorials/tutorial-0.html)